-Twickenham Stadium offer more than sports events.
-In addition to match day fixtures you can enjoy a tour of the stadium, World Rugby Museum, Rugby Store and even attend music events.
+Twickenham Stadium offers more than sports events.
+In addition, to match day fixtures you can enjoy a tour of the stadium, World Rugby Museum, Rugby Store and even attend music events.
 Some of the biggest names such as U2 and the Rolling Stones have performed here recently.
 There is a varied events timetable throughout 2019.

 If you’re planning on having a few beers and would like zero travel time you should book yourself into local Marriott hotel, which is rather conveniently located within the stadium itself.

 2. Enjoy a beer at The Cabbage Patch Pub

 The Cabbage Patch name is based on the fact that the part of the ground on which Twickenham Rugby Stadium stands used to be a market garden that grew cabbages.
 The pub, managed by Fullers, is massively popular on match days and has plenty of seating and standing room, perfect for watching the big screen and on match days.
 There is also a generously sized outdoor garden.

 Address: The Cabbage Patch, 67 London Road, Twickenham, Middlesex, TW1 3SZ